You’ve heard it before:

 In other words, you can use categorizing to convince yourself that something must be “wrong” with the unfaithful person.
 Their personality, morals, history, psyche, culture, etc must be wrong.
 We can then just assume they are broken beyond repair and keep ourselves safe from risking further relationship issues.

 But, again, those black and white assumptions don’t add up.

 Why?
 Because we know deep down that in all actuality, that kind of pathology only covers a very small percentage of people and betrayals.

 Generally, there’s nothing wrong with the unfaithful person’s mental health, morals, or past.
-More often than not, I find that the affair is a one-time betrayal occurring in an otherwise loving relationship.
+More often than not, I find that the affair is a one-time betrayal in an otherwise loving relationship.

 The unfaithful partner is most likely not a monster.
 They aren’t cruel.
 They aren’t an irredeemable, pathological cheater, liar or jerk.
 “Once a cheater, always a cheater” simply does not describe the person who has, admittedly, made a serious relationship mistake.